-Many respondents indicated a desire to see a "data-driven" or "science-based" approach for determining PCA eligibility, as a way to better align with regional and state goals/ programs.

-- When survey respondents were asked what aspects of the existing program could be improved, the highest share of respondents indicated "alignment of PCAs with regional and state goals".
-The state's 30x30 program in particular, as well as regional and state climate resilience goals and alignment with SB375, were key areas where participants wanted to see greater alignment. - In particular, participants called for a "data-driven" framework for the PCA program that could remove some of the "unevenness" found in the existing program and elevate the PCA program to be a designation that is associated with specific metrics and requirements indicating an area's efficacy in meeting stated goals and objectives.
+- Many respondents indicated a desire to see a "data-driven" or "science-based" approach for determining PCA eligibility, as a way to better align with regional and state goals/programs. - When survey respondents were asked what aspects of the existing program could be improved, the highest share of respondents indicated "alignment of PCAs with regional and state goals."
+The state's 30x30 program in particular, as well as regional and state climate resilience goals and alignment with SB375, were key areas where participants wanted to see greater alignment.

-Participants indicated a desire to see the PCA Refresh expand access to funding opportunities through an integrated approach that is coordinated with other relevant agencies, plans, and goals.

-- When asked what is needed to achieve regional conservation goals, 81 percent responded that economic incentives and funding are needed. - Survey respondents ranked "funding opportunities and access" as the greatest priority for the refresh. - When asked about top priorities for the Refresh, respondents ranked "Climate resilience and ecosystems" as a top priority after funding opportunities. - Participants also reflected a need for increased, designated funding that is aligned with PCA goals, including funding for climate resilience, biodiversity, and equitable access.

-PCA REFRESH PRIORITIES

-Participants indicated a that in order to meet key Program objectives, climate resilience and biodiversity in particular, management of PCA areas must be considered.

-- Partners indicated that the performance of natural and working lands for meeting climate goals is largely dependent on land management strategies and agricultural practices, which ought to be considered in the Refresh. - Many commented that climate resilience was fundamental to other categories like biodiversity, access, equity, and working lands and that understanding climate as an overarching theme would allow for further prioritization of multi-benefit projects. - Participants indicated that biodiversity goals must be understood in light of climate change and projects and management strategies must be developed to meet multiple goals.

-Many participants accentuated a desire to see the Refresh benefit equity-priority communities through expanded access to open space and establishment of PCAs that benefit these communities.
+- In particular, participants called for a "data-driven" framework for the PCA program that could remove some of the "un-evenness" found in the existing program and elevate the PCA program to be a designation that is associated with specific metrics and requirements indicating an area's efficacy in meeting stated goals and objectives. - Participants indicated a desire to see the PCA Refresh expand access to funding opportunities through an integrated approach that is coordinated with other relevant agencies, plans, and goals. - When asked what is needed to achieve regional conservation goals, 81 percent responded that economic incentives and funding are needed. - Survey respondents ranked "funding opportunities and access" as the greatest priority for the refresh. - When asked about top priorities for the Refresh, respondents ranked "Climate resilience and ecosystems" as a top priority after funding opportunities. - Participants also reflected a need for increased, designated funding that is aligned with PCA goals, including funding for climate resilience, biodiversity, and equitable access. - Participants indicated that in order to meet key Program objectives, climate resilience and biodiversity in particular, management of PCA areas must be considered. - Partners indicated that the performance of natural and working lands for meeting climate goals is largely dependent on land management strategies and agricultural practices, which ought to be considered in the Refresh.
+Many commented that climate resilience was fundamental to other categories like biodiversity, access, equity, and working lands and that understanding climate as an overarching theme would allow for further prioritization of multi-benefit projects. - Participants indicated that biodiversity goals must be understood in light of climate change and projects and management strategies must be developed to meet multiple goals. - Many participants accentuated a desire to see the Refresh benefit equity-priority communities through expanded access to open space and establishment of PCAs that benefit these communities. - Participants expressed concern about relying solely on data for understanding underlying social, equity, and community development dynamics, including how outcomes are achieved. - Workshop participants in particular emphasized the desire to see the PCA program incorporate public health indicators and outcomes that can help meet equity goals through urban greening, equitable outcomes, and climate resilience benefits.

-- Participants expressed concern about relying solely on data for understanding underlying social, equity, and community development dynamics, including how outcomes are achieved. - Workshop participants in particular emphasized the desire to see the PCA program incorporate public health indicators and outcomes that can help meet equity goals through urban greening, equitable outcomes, and climate resilience benefits. - 50 percent of survey respondents said that ensuring projects have adequate community engagement would help the PCA program benefit a larger range of users, and disadvantaged communities in particular.
+- 50 percent of survey respondents said that ensuring projects have adequate community engagement would help the PCA program benefit a larger range of users, and disadvantaged communities in particular. - Need for more "qualitative information on cultural and societal barriers that prevent equitable access to open space, and community input on potential open spaces."

+Survey 1 Participant Quotes

+Funding

-Need for more "qualitative information on cultural and societal barriers that prevent equitable access to open space, and community input on potential open spaces".
-The PCA funding supported park planning and scope that was later leveraged to secure capital funding from local, regional, and state funding sources."
+"The PCA funding supported park planning and scope that was later leveraged to secure capital funding from local, regional, and state funding sources." - Survey 1 Participant's Voice